 Travel off the beaten path in Morocco, reaping the benefits of not only an all-female group and private transport, but also the unique insights offered by a local female leader..
-Visit the residents of a women’s artisan co-op in Talsanant to see how they are taking charge of the economics of their rug-weaving trade..
+Attend a weaving workshop run by a ladies’ cooperative and learn how local females are taking charge of the economics of their rug-weaving trade..
 Make the most of the opportunity to learn some basic skills at a traditional rug-weaving class..
 Try your hand at preparing your own fresh khobz (flatbread), an essential part of every Moroccan breakfast.

 Join Intrepid on our very first female-only adventure – an unforgettable expedition to the remote and less-travelled reaches of Morocco.
 Begin in Marrakech, where the wow-factor of the Maghreb comes in many forms, notably the spectacular Djemaa el-Fna town square.
 Then it’s off to the other Morocco, the one they don’t tell you about in the guidebooks.
 Break bread with Berber families in private homes in remote areas, see how an artist co-op is empowering female rug-weavers in small villages, take in the verdant beauty of the far-flung M’goun Valley, and enjoy the singing and dancing of Moroccan women in cultural ceremonies in small villages – far away from the bustle of the big towns.
 With all the hallmarks of a classic Intrepid adventure – local leadership, private transport, real life experiences – and an added focus on female travel and female empowerment, this is a unique opportunity for women to blaze the trail in an incredible but often conservative country – without compromising on safety.

 Breakfast Included: 7 Lunches Included: 4 Dinner Included: 5